 Can antivirus software block the bootable USB creation process?

-Yes, some security software can interfere.
-Temporarily disable it during the process.
+Yes, some security software may interfere.
+Disable it temporarily during the USB creation process.

 What format should my USB be in for macOS boot?

-Use Mac OS Extended (Journaled) format with GUID Partition Map.
+Always format the drive as Mac OS Extended (Journaled) with GUID Partition Map.

 What if I still get errors after these fixes?

-Try using another USB drive, re-downloading the installer, or resetting your NVRAM.
+Try another USB drive, re-download the installer, reset NVRAM, or update macOS before retrying.